Quantifying and Attributing Power Flexibility from GPU-Heavy Data Centers: Results

-It is likely that our results are influenced by out chosen job parameters, and thus that some data centers will exhibit more flexibility than others.
-Through table \ref{tab:peak}, we analyze the impact of three key job factors: GPU utilization variance, job queue length, and the number of GPUs requested per job, to identify the factors that determine a data center's potential to provide power flexibility.
+To examine how workload characteristics affect data center flexibility, we conduct a sensitivity analysis under the perfect-information setting, where the scheduler optimizes over five 24-hour rolling windows.
+Table \ref{tab:peak} compares the impact of three job factors: GPU utilization variance, job queue length, and the number of GPUs requested per job.